API Documentation

 tolil(copy=False)

-Convert this matrix to LInked List format.
+Convert this matrix to List of Lists format.

 With copy=False, the data/indices may be shared between this matrix and the resultant lil_matrix.